 Sue: Just think, Rosie was probably calling the shots in the gallery during this bit.

 Me: Yeah, and if this was the 1960s, we might have heard her.

 A Thal decides to hang Sarah off the top of the gantry for a laugh.

 Sue: Yeah, but I do like Sarah Jane’s jumper.

-When Harry and the Doctor stumble across some of Davros’ genetic experiments that went awry, otherwise known as the Giant Clams, I sigh.
-Deeply.
+Harry and the Doctor stumble across some of Davros’ genetic experiments that went awry.
+I sigh.
+A lot.

-Sue: What’s wrong with it?
+Sue: What’s wrong with it, Neil?
 I don’t see the problem.
 What else do you expect a giant clam to look like?

-When Tom Georgeson turns up as the Kaled scientist, Kavell, Sue (thinks she) recognises him:
+When Tom Georgeson turns up as a Kaled scientist, Sue almost recognises him.

 Sue: It’s whatshisname from Our Friends in the North.